fifikim/restaurant-reservations/README.md

 ### 06 - Reservation Status

-Reservations have a status of either booked, seated, finished, or cancelled.<br/>
+Assign reservations a status of either booked, seated, finished, or cancelled.<br/>
-This allows a user to quickly view which reservation parties are seated or due to arrive.
-Finished and cancelled reservations are hidden from the dashboard.
+Users can quickly view which reservation parties are seated or due to arrive.<br/> Finished and cancelled reservations are hidden from the dashboard.

 ### 07 - Search for a reservation by phone number